 In fact, traffic in Jakarta reminds me of the voluntarist concept of government building the roads.
 The Indonesian government has done a really bad job keeping traffic moving, no matter what the hour.

 If you’re in the tech business, Jakarta does have a booming tech scene.
-And the low cost of labor, along with the huge diversity in a country wider than Australia, present some interesting opportunities for those willing to live in Indonesia.
+And the low cost of labor, along with the huge diversity in a country wider than Australia, presents some interesting opportunities for those willing to live in Indonesia.

 Indonesia is a bit mysterious compared to the rest of Southeast Asia and it has its share of trouble.
 It’s up to you to weigh the cheap cost of living and friendly people against weak mobility, moderate isolation, and coming currency-fueled economic downturn.